sandoxio/sandox/README.md

 # How To
 ## Build

+1) Rollup is used to build the application.
+This needs to be installed if you don't have it (https://rollupjs.org/introduction/#installation)

-Install required project dependencies:
+2) Install required project dependencies:

     npm i

-Run the application build command from the project root:
+3) Run the application build command from the project root:

     ./cmd/build.sh